 Similarly, if you know your regular expressions you may be tempted to use the “matches regex” operator.
 As a rule of thumb, you should only do this if the standard operators are unworkable for what you are trying to achieve.

 Some action needs to be taken if a rule is matched.
 You can select an action from the drop-down list.
 Actions include “discard message”, “fail with message” and “deliver to folder”.

 The default action is “discard message”.
 This option purges the email, and the sender will not receive a bounce message.
 Often, “fail with message” is a better option.
 The email is still purged, but the sender will receive a bounce message.
 You can enter a custom bounce message, such as “Your email has not been delivered because it looks like spam”.

 cPanel’s email filters are quite flexible.
 To give you an idea of what you can do I will create three filters.
 Along the way I will talk about some common pitfalls as well.

 Lets start with a filter that purges all emails from email@example.com.

 As you can see, the rule is as follows:

 Action: Discard message

-If you instead want to block all emails from the domain evilcorp.biz you could change the rule so that it matches @evilcorp.biz:
+If you want to block all emails from the domain evilcorp.biz then you can match @evilcorp.biz instead: